Ishita2patel/CIND820-Project/README.md

 | Weekend             | Boolean value indicating whether the date of the visit is weekend        | 2                |
 | Month               | Month value of the visit date                                            | 12               |
 | Revenue             | Class label: whether the visit has been finalized with a transaction     | 2                |
+##### Data Preprocessing
+##### Data Balancing
+Undersampling, Oversampling and SMOTE methods were used to test performance of models after sampling due to the large discrepancy between the counts positive and negative target variables.
+##### Data Scaling
+Normalization and Standardization techniques were applied to test performance of models